 - Coupling composting and anaerobic digestion.

-The composting research activities are being carried out in lab and pilot plants, and some of them include field studies in full-scale plants.
+The composting research activities are being carried out in lab and pilot plants, and some of them include field studies at full-scale plants.

 The composting research is the base on which the new studies on solid-state fermentation are being developed.